Pinguli2025-a11y/HAM10000-Transfer-Learning/README.md

-# Skin Lesion Classification – Deep Learning Project
+# Skin Lesion Classification – Research on Multi-Classification and Model Generalization of Medical Images Based on Transfer Learning

 This repository contains the complete implementation for the **Introduction to Deep Learning with Python** group project.
 We compare two families of models on the **HAM10000** (ISIC 2018 Task 3) dataset: